 II.
 Amendment of objects 1.
-Request by the supervisory authority or the board of trustees 94 At the request of the supervisory authority or the board of trustees, the competent federal or cantonal authority may amend the objects of the foundation where the original objects have altered in significance or effect to such an extent that the foundation has plainly become estranged from the founder's intentions.
+Request by the supervisory authority or the board of trustees96 1 At the request of the supervisory authority or the board of trustees, the competent federal or cantonal authority may amend the objects of the foundation where the original objects have altered in significance or effect to such an extent that the foundation has plainly become estranged from the founder's intentions.97

-$^{2}$ Subject to the same requirements, conditions that are detrimental to the objects of the foundation may be revoked or amended.
+2 Subject to the same requirements, conditions that are detrimental to the objects of the foundation may be revoked or amended.

-2. At the founder's request or in accordance with his testamentary disposition The competent federal or cantonal authority shall amend the objects of the foundation at the founder's request or in accordance with his or her testamentary disposition, provided that the charter reserves the right to amend the objects and that at least ten years have elapsed since the foundation was established or since the last amendment requested by the founder.
+1 The competent federal or cantonal authority shall amend the objects of the foundation at the founder's request or in accordance with his or her testamentary disposition, provided that the charter reserves the right to amend the objects and that at least ten years have elapsed since the foundation was established or since the last amendment requested by the founder.